craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. Warlock
 	D. Bard

-22. Which of the following martial classes gains the most powerful Extra Attack feature?
+22. Which of the following martial classes gains an Extra Attack feature that grants them more than two Attacks?
 	A. Fighter
 	B. Monk
 	C. Barbarian